hpe-storage/truenas-csp/README.md

 * [TrueNAS CORE CSP v2.0.0](https://github.com/hpe-storage/truenas-csp/releases/tag/v2.0.0) for HPE CSI Driver v2.0.0
 * [TrueNAS CORE CSP v1.4.0](https://github.com/hpe-storage/truenas-csp/releases/tag/v1.4.0) for HPE CSI Driver v1.4.0
 * [TrueNAS CORE CSP v1.3.0](https://github.com/hpe-storage/truenas-csp/releases/tag/v1.3.0) for HPE CSI Driver v1.3.0

+# Version schemes

+The TrueNAS CSP will track an official release of the HPE CSI Driver for Kubernetes, i.e v2.2.0 and there will be a subsequent release of the TrueNAS CSP v2.2.0.
+If a patch release of the CSP is needed, the patch position will be incremented by 10.
+I.e v2.2.10.
+The last digit will represent the patch version of the CSI driver.
+The [Helm chart](https://artifacthub.io/packages/helm/truenas-csp/truenas-csp) is it's own deliverable and has its own semantic versioning.

 # Install